Overwintering your Favorite Plants to get a head start next Spring and save yourself some big bucks!

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 The first thing to do is give them a good shower with a spray nozzle outside, let them dry well.
 The power of the spray should be enough to wash off a good portion of any pests that may be hiding on or under the leaves.

 Giving them a good spray with this 3 in 1 fungus and pest control liquid is a good way to help get rid of any that may be left.

-I keep it on hand, in the winter it is not unknown for spider mites to attack out of the blue.
+Keep it on hand, in the winter it is not unknown for spider mites to attack out of the blue.
 Usually for me it is late Winter, Early Spring.
 Spider mites seem to love the drier conditions inside the house.
 They will suck the life out of your plants if you let them get out of control.
-For good measure spray your plants with this once a month or every 6 weeks while indoors.
+Spray the plants once a week with either of the sprays above to keep spider mites at bay.

 Another prep I do is cutting the plants back to a size easier for indoors.